armandogarcia17/Sensorless_FOC_PMSM/README.md

 ## Setup

 1. Download the repository and extract the contents.
-2. For instructions to use these demos, see the enclosed pdf documents.
+2. Open the Sensorless_FOC_PMSM.mlx file and follow the intructions.

 ### [MathWorks®  Products](https://www.mathworks.com)